 As we consider the depth of the love that is God's to give, it is really quite amazing to think that it has been made available to us.
-The pinnacle of our understanding we might live through him" (1 John 4:9).
-Paul taught that "if any man live in Christ, he is a new creature: old things are passed away; behold, all things are become new" (Joseph Smith Translation, 2 Corinthians 5:17).
-The Savior's mission-his sacrifice-in some miraculous way changes not only how we live and love but also changes us.
+The pinnacle of our understanding of the love of God is centered not only upon Christ but also upon His sacrifice (see 1 John 4:9).
+John taught that we "perceive . . . the love of God, because he laid down his life for us" (1 John 3:16) and that the love of God is manifested toward us, because God sent His Only Begotten Son into the world so "that we might live through him" (1 John 4:9).
+Paul taught that "if any man live in Christ, he is a new creature; old things are passed away; behold, all things are become new" (JST, 2 Corinthians 5:17).18 The Savior's mission-His sacrifice-in some miraculous way changes not only how we live and love but also changes us.
 "The Atonement in some way," wrote Elder Bruce C. Hafen, "apparently through the Holy Ghost, makes possible the infusion of spiritual endowments that actually change and purify our nature, moving us toward that state of holiness or completeness we call eternal life or Godlike life.
-At that ultimate stage we will exhibit divine characteristics not just because we think we should but because that is the way we are."23 It is through this change that we can find everlasting life.
-Iohn reminded us that "God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life" (John 3:16).
+At that ultimate stage we will exhibit divine characteristics not just because we think we should but because that is the way we are."19 It is through this change that we can find everlasting life.
+John reminded us that "God so loved the world, that he gave his only begotten Son, that whosoever believeth on him should not perish, but have everlasting life" (John 3:16).
 Jesus Christ, the love of God, provides hope of salvation.
 No wonder John exults, "There is no fear in love; but perfect love casteth out fear: because fear hath torment.
 He that feareth is not made perfect in love" (1 John 4:18).